Military history of Sweden: The Kalmar War

 Depiction of the Kalmar War.
 The conflict, lasting from 1611 to 1613, was fought between Denmark–Norway and the Kingdom of Sweden.

 The Kalmar War was a war between Sweden and Denmark 1611 to 1613.
 Sweden sought an alternative trade route to avoid paying Denmark's Sound Toll through Northern Norway.
 This was not to Denmark's liking and they invaded southern Sweden.
 England and the Netherlands were also invested in the Baltic Sea trade, and pressured to curtail Denmark's power by ending the Kalmar War before a decisive victory could be attained.
 The Danes, while well-equipped and strong, had relied heavily on mercenary forces and Christian IV, low on funds, was finally amenable to persuasion in 1613.
 With England's intercession, the Treaty of Knäred was signed on 20 January 1613.

-Denmark reached its victory, restoring Norwegian control of Sweden's land route through Lapland by incorporating Sápmi Lapland into Norway (and thus under Danish rule).
+Denmark reached its victory, restoring Norwegian control of Sweden's land route through Lapland by incorporating Sámi Lapland into Norway (and thus under Danish rule).
 Further, Sweden had to pay a high ransom for two fortresses captured by Denmark.
 Sweden, however, achieved a major concession — the right of free trade through the Sound Strait, becoming exempt of the Sound toll (a right shared by England and Holland).